Tiger Experience Prospect Camp

 Four players slugged double-digit home runs for the first time in school history in 2022 under Pemberton’s guidance.
 In addition, the Lions logged over 100 doubles for the first time since 2010.

 SLU led the nation in batters getting hit by pitch, led by Rhett Rosevear who tied the DI single-season record for HBPs.
+In addition, Southeastern led the Southland Conference in home runs and walks.
 The Lions set or tied more than 14 Southland Conference Tournament offensive records during its run to the 2022 championship.

 Under his tutelage, Southeastern infielders also showed a marked improvement defensively as they helped the Lions produce a program-best .978 fielding percentage during the 2022 season.